 Justin O. Kay focuses on defending complex civil matters in federal court, state court, and before federal agencies.
 He is a regular contributor to the TCPA blog, a defense-oriented resource analyzing TCPA-related litigation and regulatory developments.
-Justin is a member of the firm’s Class Actions Team and Telephone Consumer Protection Act Team.
+Justin is a vice chair of the firm’s Class Actions Team, a member of the TCPA Team, and chair of the firm-wide National Hiring Committee, which oversees the recruiting and hiring of associates.

 Prior to his legal career, Justin served as an Intelligence Officer for the Department of Defense’s National Geospatial Intelligence Agency.